supervisely-ecosystem/import-volumes-with-masks/README.md

 Each mask file contains only one object.

-Сlasses in JSON must be written in the same order as the masks are sorted by name inside the directory.
+💡Сlasses in JSON must be written in the same order as the masks are sorted by name inside the directory.

+⚠️The class indexes are not tied to the order of the files, they are only used for numbering.
+You can skip any number.
+Do not use the same one twice.

 `class2idx.json` example:
 ```